Chart Color Schemes

 Robinvale is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Robinvale, as per the latest Census evaluation, 89.9% of dwellings were houses while 10.1% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Non-Metro Vic. had 90.7% houses and 9.2% other dwellings.
-Home ownership in Robinvale stood at 33.5%, with mortgaged properties at 23.0% and rented dwellings at 43.5%.
-The median monthly mortgage repayment was $1,040, lower than Non-Metro Vic.'s average of $1,083.
-The median weekly rent in Robinvale was $220, compared to Non-Metro Vic.'s $200.
-Nationally, Robinvale's mortgage repayments were significantly lower at $1,040 versus Australia's average of $1,863, and rents were substantially lower at $220 compared to the national figure of $375.
+Dwelling structure in Robinvale, evaluated at the latest Census, comprised 89.9% houses and 10.1% other dwellings.
+In comparison, Non-Metro Vic.'s dwelling structure was 90.7% houses and 9.2% other dwellings.
+Home ownership in Robinvale was 33.5%, with the remainder being mortgaged (23.0%) or rented (43.5%).
+The median monthly mortgage repayment in Robinvale was $1,040, lower than Non-Metro Vic.'s average of $1,083.
+The median weekly rent figure in Robinvale was $220, compared to Non-Metro Vic.'s $200.
+Nationally, Robinvale's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing